-Think of the outside as the handle and the inside as the reason to open it.
-If the inside gives one real detail, the flip earns its place.
-If it only repeats the label, keep the page flat.
+The outside is the handle; the inside must repay the lift.
+If it delivers a real detail, the moving layer earns its place.
+If it merely repeats the label, keep the page flat.

-If eight recipes feel like a lot, make one memo tip-in first.
-Attach one edge only, write a short title on the front, write the longer sentence on the back, and close the journal once before you decorate anything.
+Begin with a memo tip-in.
+Attach one narrow edge, write a short cue on the front, put the longer sentence on the back or page underneath, and close the journal before adding decoration.

 plain memo